 Chapter Story – Part One

 Hetty stared at her hands splayed on her lap, covered in blood.
-She lifted one hand to her face and studied the blood’s different life stages: wet, sticky, dry, flaky.
-She blew warm breath onto her raised hand.
-Minute particles of blood floated in the air.
-Then her fingers began to tremble violently, as if an earthquake rumbled the ground beneath her, bent to destroy.
+She studied the blood’s different life stages—wet, sticky, dry, flaky—and blew warm breath onto her raised hand.
+Minute particles of blood floated into the air.
+Her fingers started to tremble violently, as if an earthquake rumbled the ground beneath her, bent to destroy.

-She slammed her hand to her thigh, desperate to stop her involuntary movement, but the shaking ventured out and up, devouring her whole body.
-Tears flooded her face anew.
-She dug her fingernails into her jeans.
-Her teeth ground together.
+She slammed her hand to her thigh, desperate to stop its involuntary movement, but the shaking ventured out and up, devouring her whole body.
+Tears flooded her face anew, and she dug her fingernails into her jeans, grinding her teeth.
 How could this have happened?

 “Miss.
 Kettering?” a man said, dressed in a navy blue police uniform.
 His eyes were a deep hazel, which seemed strange to her since the rest of him was so black.
 Shouldn’t his eyes be as dark?
 The man placed a gentle hand on her shoulder.
 “Miss.
 Kettering?”

 “Yes?” she said.
 Her voice sounded muffled.
 Had she spoken?
 She repeated her answer.
-The simple word felt loose upon her tongue, as if it were a bite of eel, something she had never eaten before.
+The simple word felt loose upon her tongue, as if it were a bite of eel, something she’d never eaten before.

 “My name is Officer Rayne, and I need to ask you some questions about your friend, Annabelle.”

-At first she didn’t respond but stared at him, scouring his face for the meaning of his words, and then flashes of memory showed Annabelle’s face in front of her.
-Annabelle laughing.
-Annabelle smiling.
-Annabelle drenched in blood.
-Annabelle’s eyes so very still.
+At first, she didn’t respond but stared at him, scouring his face for the meaning of his words.
+Then, flashes of memory showed Annabelle’s face in front of her: Annabelle laughing, Annabelle smiling, Annabelle drenched in blood, Annabelle’s eyes so very still.
 Hetty clamped her hands to her face and crumpled onto her lap.